Boreas618/Notes/computer-networking/network-layer.md

 ### Dijkstra's Link-state Routing Algorithm

+Every node dsitribute their link state information throughout the network.

 A centralized algorithm: network topology and link costs are known to all nodes.

 The centralized feature is accomplished via "link state broadcast" and all nodes have same info.